Ericsson/codechecker/docs/usage.md

  cd tmux
  make clean
  CodeChecker check -b "make"
-or to run on 22 thread
+or to run on 22 threads
  CodeChecker check -j22 -b "make clean;make -j22"
 ```

 [What to do if the analysis fails (analysis settings for cross-compilation)](/docs/cross-compilation.md)

-## Step3: Store analysis results in a CodeChecker DB and visualize results
+## Step 3: Store analysis results in a CodeChecker DB and visualize results
 You can store the analysis results in a central database and view the results in a web viewer
-1. Start the CodeChecker server locally on port 8555 (using sqlite db, which is not recommended for multi-user central deployment)
+1. Start the CodeChecker server locally on port 8555 (using SQLite DB, which is not recommended for multi-user central deployment)
 create a workspace directory, where the database will be stored.
 ```
  mkdir ./ws